kavia-common/educational-content-management-system-263732-263747/lms_frontend/README.md

 - Validate RLS policies to ensure users can only see their own enrollments/progress and public course/path data

 ## Backend Proxy Mode (Summary)
 Same as described previously (see kavia-docs/backend-proxy-contract.md).
-The app will use:
+When auth is re-enabled the app will use:
 - GET /auth/me, /auth/login, /auth/logout
 - /api/... endpoints for data

 ## Notes
-- Feature-flag switch ensures both integration patterns are supported without code removal.
+- While auth is disabled, RLS-dependent actions may fail unless public access is allowed server-side.
-- ProtectedRoute/role checks rely on AuthContext user.role which comes from profiles.role in Supabase mode.
+- For production, re-enable authentication and restore route guards.

 Player routing:
 - The player lives at `/courses/:id` (CoursePlayerPage).
 Links from course lists and learning path courses point here for a consistent start/complete experience.